Free item from the FreePint Features blog about latest and upcoming content, and how FreePint raises the value of information.

 By Aileen Marshall

-Aileen M. J. Marshall works as a Web Developer/Reference Librarian at the National Agricultural Library, USDA.
-She holds a MA in English Linguistics from the Westfaelische Wilhelms-University in Muenster, Germany, and received her MLIS from the University of South Carolina in May 2011.
+Aileen is a Knowledge Management Analyst, supporting the USAID Knowledge Services Center.
+She holds a MA in English Linguistics from the Westfaelische Wilhelms-University (Muenster, Germany), and received her MLIS from the University of South Carolina in 2011.

 More articles by Aileen Marshall »